husseinyoussef11/BreweryWholesaleManagement/CmsApi/ReadMe.txt

 * if no data in both additional apis , use createmock in brewerycontroller
 * in swagger apis are marked by function as document ex : FR1 , FR2 ...

+note: there should be a login and usermanagement for wholesalers , breweries and clients then use token from jwt to identify the logged in one and use it in apis, but sadly i dont have enough time to apply the full senario .

+Thank you in advance